Dolomites Photography Workshop

 Eight days and seven nights of on-location photography training with both instructors

-Accommodation at hand-picked 3–4 star hotels across the Dolomites, invoiced separately for $1,500
+Single-occupancy accommodation at hand-picked 3–4 star hotels across the Dolomites, invoiced separately ($1,500)

 Transport throughout the entire workshop in comfortable vans, ensuring easy access to all shooting locations

-A small, focused group of like-minded photographers exploring Paris together (maximum 12 participants)
+A small, focused group of like-minded photographers exploring the Dolomites together (maximum 12 participants)

-Two instructors working closely with the group, offering one-to-one guidance in the field
+Two instructors working closely with the group, offering hands-on, one-to-one guidance in the field

 Access to a private WhatsApp group (opens months in advance) for travel tips, shooting advice, gear discussions, and sharing work